catppuccin/userstyles/README.md

 ## 🖌 Userstyles

 > [!IMPORTANT]
-> Userstyles labeled with the "🚧" emoji are looking for maintainers, and may not work as intended.
-Contributions are still welcome and encouraged.
+> Userstyles labeled with the "❤️‍🩹" emoji lack maintainers, and may not work as intended.
+Contributions are still welcome and encouraged!

 <!-- AUTOGEN:USERSTYLES START -->
 <!-- The following section is auto-generated, do not edit. -->